Alliedium/awesome-terraform/01-proxmox-vm-provisioning-basics/README.md

 is the first command you need to run when working with a new or existing Terraform configuration.
 This command initializes various settings and downloads the required plugins and modules needed for your configuration.
-When you run terraform init, Terraform will perform the following tasks:
+When you run `terraform init`, Terraform will perform the following tasks:

 - Initialize a new or existing Terraform working directory: Terraform